Here are some things that happened since last week’s update.

 A friendly security researcher pointed out a few issues, that I’ve since then fixed, as described in the following three sections.

-Some API endpoints did not have any rate limiting, making them a potential target for abuse.
+Some API endpoints didn’t have any rate limiting on sensitive requests.
+This made them a potential target for abuse.

-The solution was to use Django Ratelimit to add sensible defaults especially to API endpoints that send emails, as can be seen in this pull request defaults.
+The solution was to use Django Ratelimit to add sensible defaults especially to API endpoints that send emails, as you can see in this pull request.

 Now, the Projectify backend restricts, among other limitations, how many times users can request password resets.